 Mitochondria operate as cellular “powerhouses” and play a pivotal role in neuroplasticity and memory, thus dysfunction in mitochondria can impair neuronal function and trigger neurodegeneration.
 Mitochondria are constantly exposed to stress and damage; to cope, dysfunctional mitochondria must be specifically and efficiently eliminated via a cellular self-clearance system, “mitophagy”.
 Mitophagy is impaired in the elderly, leading to the accumulation of damaged mitochondria.

 Evandro Fang’s lab was one of the first research teams to propose defective mitophagy as a key driver in AD initiation and progression and to demonstrate its causative role; they have demonstrated the effectiveness of mitophagy induction in inhibiting memory loss in multiple AD animal models.
-Large-scale omics and functional studies using post-mortem brain tissues and iPSCs from AD identified impaired mitochondrial function and impairment of mitochondria-related pathways as major changes in AD.
+Large-scale omics and functional studies using post-mortem brain tissue and iPSCs from AD identified impaired mitochondrial function and impairment of mitochondria-related pathways as major changes in AD.

 Recently, Fang lab established an artificial intelligence (Fang-AI) coupled with a wet lab validation platform, which enabled the successful identification of two lead mitophagy-inducing compounds (EFF-AA and EFF-BA) as drug candidates for AD.
 Machine learning followed by medicinal chemistry will be used to increase ‘solubility’, ‘activity’, ‘bioavailability’ and to reduce ‘toxicity’ of these compounds.
 Wet lab techniques will be used to validate bioactivity and anti-AD function of the new compounds.